-The Deputy Title IX Coordinator for Students shall make all reasonable efforts to timely notify the Reporting Party and Responding Party of the status of the appeal throughout the appellate process, and shall make all reasonable efforts to notify the Parties as to the result of the appeal within five (5) university working days after the final decision is rendered.
+The Title IX Coordinator shall make all reasonable efforts to timely notify the Reporting Party and Responding Party of the status of the appeal throughout the appellate process.

-16. Follow up
+g.
+Follow up

-a.
-After the finding(s) and sanctions become final and all appeals, if any, are exhausted, the Reporting Party shall be advised that if the complained of activity persists, the Party should contact the Deputy Title IX Coordinator for Students.
-Likewise, in the event the student believes retaliation for filing a complaint has taken place, they should contact the Deputy Title IX Coordinator for Students.
+After the findings(s) and sanctions become final and all appeals, if any, are exhausted, the Reporting Party shall be advised that if the complained of activity persists, they should contact the Title IX Coordinator.
+Likewise, in the event the Reporting Party believes retaliation for filing a complaint has taken place, they should contact the Title

+IX Coordinator.

-b.
-The Deputy Title IX Coordinator for Students will follow up with the Reporting Party within sixty (60) university working days after conclusion of the matter to ensure that the complained of behavior has ceased.
+The Title IX Coordinator will follow up with the Reporting Party within sixty (60) calendar days after conclusion of the matter to ensure that the complained of behavior has ceased.